Originally presented at the Annual Meetings of the Society for the Study of Social Problems – August 13, 2017.

 Telling the “Truth”

-Despite the rise of “fake news” – many have begun to rely on journalists and the corporate media, to give us the “truth”.
-But where do they get the truth from?
+Despite the rise of “fake news” many Americans rely on journalists and the corporate media, to give us the “truth”.
+But where do these truths come from?
 That’s where we come in.

 I didn’t attend, but this year’s Natural Hazards Workshop, but it included a panel of journalists who offered scientists advice for communicating about disasters.